jackiehjm/stx-docs/doc/source/updates/kubernetes/the-kubernetes-update-orchestration-process.rst

-On systems with |prefix|-openstack application, the *Kubernetes Version Upgrade Orchestration Strategy* considers any configured server groups and host aggregates when creating the stages to reduce the impact to running instances.
+On systems with |prefix|-openstack application, the *Kubernetes Version Upgrade Orchestration Strategy* considers any configured server groups and host aggregates when creating the stages in order to reduce the impact to running instances.
 The *Kubernetes Version Upgrade Orchestration Strategy* automatically manages the instances during the strategy application process.
 The instance management options include **start-stop** or **migrate**.

 .. _htb1590431033292-ul-vcp-dvs-tlb:

--   **start-stop**: where instances are stopped following the actual Kubernetes upgrade but before the lock operation and then automatically started again after the unlock completes.
+-   **start-stop**: Instances are stopped following the actual Kubernetes upgrade but before the lock operation and then automatically started again after the unlock completes.
 This is typically used for instances that do not support migration or for cases where migration takes too long.
 To ensure this does not impact the high-level service being provided by the instance, the instance\(s\) should be protected and grouped into an anti-affinity server group\(s\) with its standby instance.

--   **migrate**: where instances are moved off a host following the Kubernetes upgrade but before the host is locked.
+-   **migrate**: Instances are moved off a host following the Kubernetes upgrade but before the host is locked.
 Instances with **Live Migration** support are **Live Migrated**.
 Otherwise, they are **Cold Migrated**.

 .. _kubernetes-update-operations-requiring-manual-migration: